Indie-L/InvasivePlant.github.io/index.md

 <p align="center">
   <ul>
   <li>  Is there a pessimistic correlation between the presence of English ivy and the three selected native plants?
 1</li>
-  <li> Is there a conspicuous difference in the distribution of the three native plants, in relation to one another, especially in areas with large amounts of English ivy <li>
+  <li> Is there a conspicuous difference in the distribution of the three native plants, in relation to one another, especially in areas with large amounts of English ivy?
   <ul>